buttergrillcorn/growing-wiki/SETUP.md

 ### Writing Notes

-1. Press `SPC W f` and type a note name
+1. Press `SPC n n` and type a note name
 2. If it doesn't exist, it creates a new note with:
    - Title from filename
    - Current date